 A residential care home is a facility that provides accommodation and personal care.
 It differs from a nursing home in that there are no nurses on-site.
 The support provided is centred around social care needs, this includes but is not limited to:

-As well as this practical support for the elderly, care homes can also help support in other ways.
-Many will lay on social activities and outings as part of their offering.
-Some will have in-house hairdressers, themed evenings, collective celebrations, and visiting therapists.
+As well as this practical support for the elderly, care homes can also help in other ways.
+Many will lay on social activities and have in-house hairdressers, themed evenings, collective celebrations, and visiting therapists.

 When deciding on a care home for your loved one, these are the kind of additional benefits you should look out for.
 Be careful to do your due diligence.
 Make sure you visit any facility you’re considering before you go with it.

 Care home lifestyle